 But before you race out to your yard to grab a load of dandelions, which I was about to do, keep reading.

-I initially thought I could pick a handful of dandelions like I did when I was a kid and add it to my dogs' dishes.
+I initially thought I could pick a handful of dandelions as I did as a kid and add them to my dogs' dishes.
 I guess you could do this, but I've found better steps that may be more beneficial.

 Dandelion tea can be made with the flower's roots or leaves.